Stratford Canning, 1st Viscount Stratford de Redcliffe: Retirement

 For the next twenty-two years Lord Stratford de Redcliffe lived in retirement, pursuing scholarly activities and deeply bored by his absence from public life.
 He attended the House of Lords regularly and spoke frequently on foreign policy matters as a cross-bencher.
 In 1869 he was made a Knight of the Garter.
 During the Eastern Crisis of the 1870s, Stratford wrote frequent letters in The Times on the subject.

 In September 1876, William Ewart Gladstone dedicated his pamphlet "Bulgarian Horrors and the Question of the East" to him.

 Family

 An illustration of the second Lady Stratford de Redcliffe visiting a hospital in Üsküdar, which at the time was known as Scutari.

 Lord Stratford de Redcliffe was twice married.
-His first wife, Harriet daughter to Thomas and Harriet Raikes, died in her 27th year at Lausanne in February 1817, probably in childbirth.
+His first wife, Harriet daughter of Thomas Raikes and his wife Harriet, died in childbirth in her 27th year at Lausanne on June 17 1817.
 His second wife, Eliza Charlotte Alexander (1805–1882), bore him (at least) five children of whom four survived to adulthood.
 These were: